Produced by TheMediaDesk, ©2021, updated 2025

 21

-Then the scene changes.
+Then the scene changes again.

 And "eren" (raised up) an angel "ischyros" (powerful / strong / mighty) "lithon" (stone),...